-- Participate in solving burning questions and problems in the area of oncology
+- Participate in solving relevant questions and problems in the field of oncology

-- Influence legislative process in the area of oncology.
-For example, POLA members actively participate in the meetings of Ministry of Health and the Parliament of the Republic of Lithuania.
+- Influence legislative process in the field of oncology.
+For example, the members of POLA participate actively in meetings of the Ministry of Health and the Parliament of the Republic of Lithuania.

-- Cooperate and consult with members of association in resolving any issues prominent to the organization.
+- Cooperate and consult with members of the Association in resolving any issues prominent to the organization.

-- Build connections with other organizations in the area of oncology in Lithuania and abroad.
-For example, The Macmillan Cancer support, a non-governmental organization based in the United Kingdom, Cancer Choices in the Northern Ireland and the charity fund “The Tiltas Trust”.
+- Build connections with other organizations in the field of oncology in Lithuania and abroad.
+For example, The Macmillan Cancer support, a non-governmental organization based in the United Kingdom, Cancer Choices in Northern Ireland, and the charity fund “The Tiltas Trust”.

 - Participate in events and projects organized by POLA.

 - Use POLA card, which gives you the opportunity to take the advantage of discounts provided by POLA partners and participate in POLA loyalty programs.

 - Be more visible and known both locally and internationally.

 - Not only to contribute to the common aim to improve the quality of life of oncological patients and their relatives but also to successfully achieve self-fulfillment.